Extreme value theory for singular subspace estimation in the matrix denoising model

 A major advantage of using a test statistic based on the two-to-infinity norm lies in its sensitivity to fine-grained structure and correspondingly its ability to distinguish between null and alternative matrices that have small row discrepancy.
 For comparison, we also consider existing distributional theory for the Frobenius norm projection distance developed in \citet{xia_normal_2021} which yields an alternative approach to testing the hypotheses.
-In particular, in the present setting \citet[Theorem 4]{xia_normal_2021} applies and establishes that
+In particular, under i.i.d. standard Gaussian noise, \citet[Theorem 4]{xia_normal_2021} applies and establishes that